Scottish Castles: The Best of Scotland’s Castles

 Royal Burgh of St Andrews, Fife

 Generally the weather is quite good in St Andrews, however it’s still advised to bring warm clothing and suitable footwear with you when visiting in case of rain.
-St Andrews isn’t the easiest place to get to, however it is a very pleasant drive if you do decide to take the trip, and there are plenty of other great stops along the way in that area of Fife.
+St Andrews isn’t the easiest place to get to, however it is a very pleasant drive if you do decide to take the trip, and there are plenty of other great stops along the way in this Scottish castles area of Fife.

 Close to the village of Torwood, lies the ruinous 16th-century Torwood Castle.
 The L-shaped tower house dates back to 1566, according to a stone found near the castle premises in 1918.
 Torwood Castle is known for having been the seat of the ancient and noble Clan Forrester, however, much of Torwood Castle’s history remains a mystery.